-Now before you write in to tell me how ashamed I should be, and what a terrible steward of the earth I am, you should know that despite my aversion to my state’s bottle redemption law, I still dutifully recycle.
+Now before you write in to tell me how ashamed I should be — not to mention what a terrible steward of the earth I am — you should know that I still dutifully recycle.

-See, my city trash collector requires all households to ensure that our cardboard, junk mail, plastic bags, foam cups and plates, and plastic milk cartons are always carefully separated from the regular trash.
-As such, each week I gently place those recyclables into the gray bin — with a great deal of pomp and circumstance I might add, just in case anybody is watching.
+That’s right; I faithfully separate my trash every week just like you do because my city trash collector provides me with a separate bin to ensure that cardboard, junk mail, foam cups, paper plates, plastic bags and milk cartons are separated from the regular trash.
+So each week I do my part and gently place those recyclables into the gray bin — usually with a great deal of pomp and circumstance, just in case anybody is watching.

-Meanwhile, the old rags, chicken bones, dog poo and other assorted non-recyclable non-hazardous trash ends up getting unceremoniously dumped into the other bin which, ironically, happens to be colored green.
-I know.
+As for any old rags, chicken bones, dog poo and other assorted non-recyclable non-hazardous trash, well … that ends up getting dumped into the other bin which, ironically, happens to be colored green.
+Go figure.

 Have Bottle Redemption Laws Outlived Their Usefulness?

-A big reason these bottle redemption laws were originally passed was to encourage recycling.
+Of course, bottle redemption laws were originally passed to encourage recycling.
 Back in 1971, when Oregon passed the first container-deposit law in the United States, litter was a major problem and recycling was nowhere near as widespread — or accepted — as it is today.

-However, recycling is now almost second nature for many Americans; a Harris poll found that more than 90 percent of American households recycle.
-In fact, curbside recycling now services fully half of the American population.
+However, recycling is now almost second nature for many Americans; a Harris poll found that more than 90% of American households recycle.
+In fact, curbside recycling now services fully 50% of the American population.

 So have the bottle redemption laws outlived their usefulness?
-Many people, including yours truly, think they have.
+I think so.

-Keep in mind that recycling has become so widespread that Delaware voted in 2009 to repeal its 25-year old bottle law after it was discovered that cheaper, more efficient, curbside collection in many communities there rendered the existing legislation ineffective.
+Keep in mind that recycling is so widespread now that in 2009 Delaware voted to repeal its 25-year old bottle law after it was discovered that cheaper, more efficient, curbside collection rendered the existing legislation ineffective.
 Never mind that the recycling rates in the three states surrounding Delaware were found to be higher too — even though they have no bottle redemption laws.

 Bottle Redemption Fees Add Up

-Currently, ten states still have some form of bottle bill on their books that require deposits on certain aluminum and glass beverage containers that can be returned later for a refund: California, Connecticut, Hawaii, Iowa, Maine, Massachusetts, Michigan, New York, Oregon, and Vermont.
+Currently, ten states still have bottle laws on their books that require deposits on aluminum and glass beverage containers: California, Connecticut, Hawaii, Iowa, Maine, Massachusetts, Michigan, New York, Oregon, and Vermont.

-Nevertheless, California’s redemption fee adds about 64 cents to every 12-pack of soda pop or beer sold.
-That adds 16 percent to the price of a 12-pack of soda pop, assuming it sells for $4.
+California’s redemption fee adds about 64 cents to every 12-pack of soda pop.
+That increases the price of a 12-pack of soda pop by almost 13%, assuming it sells for $5.

-In my case, each year our household ends up, well, “throwing away” more than $150 in redemption fees that we never get back — even though we recycle every can and bottle we use via our city’s curbside collection service.
-You don’t have to be on a tight budget to realize that’ll buy quite a few extra groceries every year.
+In my case, each year our household ends up, well, “throwing away” more than $200 in redemption fees that we never get back — even though we recycle every can and bottle we use via our city’s curbside collection service.
+You don’t have to be on a tight budget to realize that’ll buy a lot groceries every year.

 Talk about being wasteful.